tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT.md

 I  headed into the shop around noon.
 My colleague, José, was already there when I arrived, staring intently at his laptop.

-“You’ve seen the news?” he asked.
+“Hey Dave, have you seen the news?” he asked.
 “Some jogger found the body of a kid at Lake Laurel at like 4 this morning.”

 I shook my head.